sreid7/SOC/README.md

 **Incident Handling Process**
 1. Recon - Gather information

 2. Weaponize -  the malware to be used for initial access is developed and embedded into some type of exploit or deliverable payload.
-Extremely light ans undetectable.
+Extremely light and undetectable.

 3. Deliver - the exploit or payload is delivered to the victim(s).
 Traditional approaches are phishing emails that either contain a malicious attachment or a link to a web page.